Data Retention Policies: Why And How Long Do Companies Keep Your Data?

 Usually, this type of data is retained by companies who have access to your personal data:

-With the ubiquity of smartphones, many apps and services now have access to users' location data, useful for services like delivery or personalized local offers.
+Location Data: With the smartphone's ubiquity, many apps and services now have access to users' location data, which is useful for services like delivery or personalized local offers.

 The Risks of Holding onto Data